-Ha Browes previously worked in the Power sector in Vietnam for three years in various roles including Market Development Specialist and Project Co-ordinator.
+Ha Browes has 6 years’ experience within UK financial services following a career in the Power sector in Vietnam as a Market Development Specialist and Project Co-ordinator.

-Ha enjoys cooking and gardening with her husband.
-They also like to explore different regions of her native Vietnam, especially the sandy beaches in Danan.
+Ha enjoys cooking and gardening with her husband and young son.
+They also like to explore different regions of her native Vietnam, especially the sandy beaches in Danang.

 To contact Ha Browes, please call 01603-957599.